oxsecurity/ox-cli-prod/README.md

 To use, download and unzip contents of OXcli.zip into local folder.
 Windows recommended at this time.

 OXCLI commands utilizing OX GraphQL API require a simple Python script located in the \python folder.
-Modify the .env file with your OX API KEY.
+Modify the .env file with your OX API KEY, or use CLI command "setenv --key {ox_api_key}"

 In order for Python to run, test using:  python python_examp.py help

-Likely will require:

 pip install -r requirements
-pip install python-getenv
-pip install jsonpickle